My Super Ex-Girlfriend: Production

 Writer Don Payne conceived of the idea of his first film while working on The Simpsons television series, saying that as a fan of comics, the idea of a romantic comedy with a superhero twist was "a fitting first feature".
 The spec script (at that time called Super Ex) attracted the attention of production company Regency Enterprises and director Ivan Reitman, and the film was fast-tracked for production.
 Filming took place over four weeks in New York City and featured Westchester high school Port Chester High School for the main characters' high school scenes.

+In a 2022 interview, Faris stated her displeasure at working on the film with Reitman:

+One of my hardest film experiences was with Ivan Reitman.
+The idea of attempting to make a comedy under this reign of terror.
+He was a yeller.
+He would bring down somebody every day.
+And my first day, it was me.

 Release

 Home media

-My Super Ex-Girlfriend was released on DVD on December 19, 2006 with anamorphic widescreen and fullscreen presentations along with English Dolby Digital 5.1 Surround tracks.
-Special features included deleted scenes, behind-the-scenes, and a "No Sleep 2 Nite" music video by Molly McQueen.
-The film was released on Blu-ray on May 28, 2013 sans special features.
+My Super Ex-Girlfriend was released on DVD on December 19, 2006, and on Blu-ray on May 28, 2013.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the a score of 50 out of 100, based on 28 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Peter Travers of Rolling Stone wrote: "If the script for this comic spin on Fatal Attraction (1987) were only a tenth as hot as Uma Thurman, director Ivan Reitman might have had something here."
 Robert Koehler of Variety praised Thurman's performance: "Uma Thurman, a female superhero with emotional problems and dating issues, doesn't so much fight the forces of evil as battle the wit-starved movie's torpor -- indeed, her perf suggests what the entire film might have been."

 Psychologist Stephen N. Gold, reviewing the film, has suggested that Jenny/G-Girl has borderline personality disorder.